-- Good morning on this morning of al-Mahdi-may God hasten his holy reappearance.
+- Good morning on this morning of al-Mahdi may God hasten his holy reappearance.

 Next, they begin to chat...

 And where is our martyr?

 Safely beneath the ground....

 Do you see where this is headed?

 Go on and follow them....

 Peace upon you.

-Audio file available at: http://vocaroo.com/i/s1sHMLVKTzm8
+http://vocaroo.com/i/s1sHMLVKTzm8